Stories brought to you by

 Chilean Pro Show Jumper | Bronze Medalist South American Games 2022.

-Gabriela Reutter photos
+Gabriela Reutter with a horse

 Horses have shaped me into the person I am today.
 Working with them has taught me patience and perseverance, resilience and resolve, diligence and dedication.
 Every day, every stride, and every fence has taught me that with total commitment and tireless work, I can achieve anything I set my mind to.
 Horses have taught me to be present, to feel and not to think, and that communication is so much more than words.
 To understand another being in the deepest of ways has been the greatest of gifts, one that has given me countless hours of happiness in and out of the saddle and yielded the most audacious dreams and loftiest aspirations.